 Like in any other city, scrap metal prices in Chicago, IL, vary with buyers and seasons.
 It’s worth noting that some dealers offer more flexible and better quality services than others.

 Would you like to make a decent amount of money from your junk car?
-Just give us a call to get started and you'll be on your way to joining thousands of people who go to us to trade their junk cars for cash in Chicago.
+Just give us a call to get started.